jcetron/jcetron.github.io/cv.md

 **Cetron, J. S.**, Connolly, A. C., Diamond, S. G., May, V. V., Kraemer, D. J. M. (2016, May).
 The role of motor regions in representing engineering concepts.
 Poster presented at the inaugural meeting of the Psychonomics Society International, Granada, Spain.

 **Cetron, J. S.**, Connolly, A. C., Diamond, S. G., May, V. V., Kraemer, D. J. M. (2016, April).
 The role of motor regions in representing engineering concepts.
 Poster presented at the annual meeting of the Cognitive Neuroscience Society, New York, NY.

-## Selected Honors, Awards, & Research Funding
-**National Science Foundation Graduate Research Fellow**
-_National Science Foundation, 2019 - Present_
-2019 recipient of the NSF Graduate Research Fellowship award for research program in progress under the title: Understanding how opinions become represented as facts (and how to intervene).

-**Presidential Scholar, Graduate School of Arts and Sciences**
-_Harvard University, Cambridge, MA, September 2018 - Present_
-Selected by the Harvard Graduate School of Arts and Sciences to receive the Presidential Scholarship Award in special recognition of a commitment to public service and intellectual excellence.
-Nominated by the Harvard Department of Psychology.

-**High Honors Award, Neuroscience Honors Thesis**
-_Dartmouth College, Hanover, NH, June 2016_
-Senior Undergraduate Neuroscience Honors Thesis awarded High Honors by the Department of Psychological and Brain Sciences.

-**Citations for Meritorious Performance**
-_Dartmouth College, Hanover, NH, 2014 - 2016_
-On four unique occasions, received formal personal commendations from faculty for exceptional contributions to an academic course, each in a distinct department.
-Faculty remarks are recorded on students’ official undergraduate transcripts.

-**James O. Freeman Presidential Scholar**
-_Dartmouth College, Hanover, NH, January 2015 - June 2015_
-Funded undergraduate research assistantship for two academic terms of research with a faculty mentor.
-Awarded to third-year student applicants in the top 40% of their class.

-**Kaminsky Family Fund Award Grant Researcher**
-_Dartmouth College, Hanover, NH, Fall 2014, Summer 2015_
-Dartmouth College Dean of the Faculty Undergraduate Research Grant recipient, sponsored for two separate academic terms.

-**Rufus Choate Scholar**
-_Dartmouth College, Hanover, NH, 2012 - 2013, 2013 - 2014_
-Annual award recognizing students in the top 5% of their class each academic year.

-**Sophomore Science Scholar**
-_Dartmouth College, Hanover, NH, September 2013 - March 2014_
-Undergraduate research assistantship for two academic terms with a faculty mentor.
-Awarded to second-year student applicants conducting research in the sciences.

 ## Skills
 **Computational Skills**